yopdog/test22/Liberland-constitution.md

 * **§II.1.** The United Cantons Assembly shall facilitate the registration of Cantons.
 * **§II.2.** The Assembly shall consist of thirty Assembly Representatives, representing their respective Cantons
  * **§II.2(1)** Each Canton shall be in charge of choosing it's own Representatives.
 The number of Representatives sent by each Canton shall be proportional to the number of Citizans that hold membership in each of the registered Cantons.
+ * **§II.2(2)** The Representation of Cantons in the Assembly shall be renewed once every four years
- * **§II.2(2)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.
+ * **§II.2(3)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.
 * **§IV.3.** The Assembly shall elect an Assembly Speaker with a simple majority vote of the overall number of Assembly Representatives.
   * **§IV.3(1)** The Assembly Speaker shall chair the business of the Assembly.
   * **§IV.3(2)** The Assembly Speaker shall head the Bureau of the Assembly.
 * **§IV.4.** The business of the Assembly shall be administered by the Bureau of the Assembly of the Free Republic of Liberland.
-* **§II.3.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of Assembly Representatives.
+* **§II.3.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland.
  * **§II.3(1)** The Chancellor shall be head of state and shall represent the country abroad and act as comander and chief of the armed forces of Liberland.
- * **§II.3(2)** The Assembly shall appoint a Chancellor who will be head of state and will represent the country abroad.
-* **§II.4.** The Assembly shall appoint a Chancellor who will be head of state and will represent the country abroad.
-* **§II.5.** The Assembly shall appoint a Chancellor who will be head of state and will represent the country abroad.
+ * **§II.3(2)** The Chancellor shall be elected by the Representatives of the Assembely through a rating system.
+Each Canton shall put forword up to one of it's Representatives as a candidate for the Chancellor position.
+The Representatives shall then score each candidate.
+The candidate with the highest average score gets to become Chancellor.